ah-mabrouk/permission/README.md

 > Show, update and destroy routes accept model ```id``` as model segment in url

-> If above routes is not exists you may need to clear cached route using command ```php artisan route:clear```
+> If above routes is not exists you may need to clear cached routes using command ```php artisan route:clear```

 ## What else?

-You are one step away from basic handling your project permissions with only running below command after adding any additional routes under specified base urls defined in permissions.php config file.
+You are one step away from handling your project permissions with only running below command after adding any additional routes under specified base urls defined in permissions.php config file.

 #### Note:
-> You need to run below command after adding any new routes related to namespaces you specified in config file in order to add its suitable permissions.
+> You need to run below command after adding any new routes related to ```base_urls``` you specified in config file in order to add its suitable permissions.

 ```bash
 php artisan permission:seed
 ```

-> Now you will find that specified objects in config file have full permissions.
+> Now you will find that specified ```project_full_permission_admins``` in config file have full permissions.

 > Sub Permissions will be added depending on your routes available actions.
 For example if you specified actions of api resource route to allow just store and destroy for example it will affect added sub permissions accordingly, otherwise it will add the 4 actions to super admin user to play with it according to specific role he is modifying.